Depressant: Benzodiazepines

-Benzodiazepines enhance the effect of the neurotransmitter gamma-aminobutyric acid (GABA) at the GABA_{A} receptor, resulting in sedative, hypnotic (sleep-inducing), anxiolytic (anti-anxiety), anticonvulsant, and muscle relaxant properties.
+Benzodiazepines enhance the effect of the neurotransmitter gamma-Aminobutyric acid (GABA) at the GABA_{A} receptor, resulting in sedative, hypnotic (sleep-inducing), anxiolytic (anti-anxiety), anticonvulsant, and muscle relaxant properties.
 High doses of shorter-acting benzodiazepines induce anterograde amnesia, which may be helpful for surgical and procedural anesthesia to reduce patient recall.
 Midazolam is often used in anesthesiology.
 These properties make benzodiazepines useful in treating anxiety, insomnia, agitation, seizures, muscle spasms, alcohol withdrawal, and as a premedication for medical or dental procedures.
 Benzodiazepines are categorized as either short-, intermediate-, or long-acting.
 Short- and intermediate-acting benzodiazepines are preferred for the treatment of insomnia; longer-acting benzodiazepines are recommended for the treatment of anxiety.

 In general, benzodiazepines are safe and effective in the short term, although cognitive impairments and paradoxical effects such as aggression or behavioral disinhibition occasionally occur.
 A minority of patients react to benzodiazepines with paradoxical agitation.
 Long-term use is controversial due to adverse psychological and cognitive effects, decreasing effectiveness, dependence, and benzodiazepine withdrawal syndrome, following withdrawal after long-term use.
 The elderly are at an increased risk of experiencing both short- and long-term adverse effects.

 There is controversy concerning the safety of benzodiazepines in pregnancy.
 While they are not major teratogens, uncertainty remains as to whether they cause cleft palate in a small number of babies and whether neurobehavioral effects occur as a result of prenatal exposure; they are known to cause withdrawal symptoms in the newborn.
 Benzodiazepines can be overdosed and cause dangerous deep unconsciousness.
 However, they are much less toxic than their predecessors, barbiturates, and death rarely results when a benzodiazepine is the only drug taken; however, when combined with other central nervous system depressants such as alcohol and opioids, the potential for toxicity and fatal overdose increases.
 Benzodiazepines are commonly misused and taken in combination with other addictive drugs.
-In addition, all benzodiazepines are listed in the Beers List, which is significant in clinical practice.
+In addition, all benzodiazepines are listed in the Beers List.

 Cannabis

-Cannabis is often considered either in its own unique category or as a mild psychedelic.
+Cannabis is considered either in its own category or as a mild psychedelic.
 The chemical compound tetrahydrocannabinol (THC), which is found in cannabis, has many depressant effects, such as muscle relaxation, sedation, decreased alertness, and drowsiness.
 Contrarily, activation of the CB_{1} receptor by cannabinoids causes an inhibition of GABA, which is atypical to most other depressants.

 Carbamates

-Carbamates are a class of depressants, or "tranquilizers", that are synthesized from urea.
+Carbamates are a class of depressants, or tranquilizers, that are synthesized from urea.
 Carbamates have anxiolytic, muscle relaxant, anticonvulsant, hypnotic, antihypertensive, and analgesic effects.
 They have other uses, like muscle tremors, agitation, and alcohol withdrawal.
 Their muscle relaxant effects are useful for strains, sprains, and muscle injuries combined with rest, physical therapy, and other measures.
 The effects, synthesis, and mechanism of action of carbamates are very similar to those of barbiturates.